Steve Hobson - Project Manager

 Having retired Ken now lives in Lytham with his wife, he still visits Ashton regularly to visit his children and grandchildren whilst taking in the occasional game at Hurst Cross and in his spare time likes to compete at crown green bowls.

-Andy Finnigan- Volunteer Support Officer
+Andy Finnigan- Acting Community Development Officer